AnnaKalygina/PromoterShape/terminal_notes.md

 **Counting the number of genes across fasta**

-Each gene starts with a specific ">" charecter.
+Each gene starts with a specific ">" character.
 To count the number of instances of this charecter in the file, I use:

 ``` bash
 grep -c ">" <file.name>
 ```

-** Terminal and session control
+**Terminal and session control**

 `screen`:
 ``` bash
 screen -S <name> # create the screen session with the <name>